igroff/epiquery2/README.md

 ## Interface

   The systems to which epiquery provides access are generally streaming data sources.
-The only interface epiquery supports is websockets as it allows for simple event based interface more compatable with the streaming data sources accessed through epiquery.
+The primary interface provided by epiquery is websockets as it allows for an event based interface more compatable with the streaming data sources exposed.

 #### Messages

 ##### query
 Executes a Query using the data provided.

     {
-      "message":"query",
       "templateName":"/test/servername",
       "connectionName"="mssql",
       "queryId":"",